mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-02-monday_morning_Unix-and-the-Command-Line.md

 # Monday Morning — Introducing Unix

-Credits for today's sessions: material reworked from previous workshops by Andrea Telatin and fresh material from Mark Pallen
+Credits for today's sessions: material reworked from previous workshops by Andrea Telatin and fresh material from Mark Pallen.
+ChatGPT used to proofread, expand on points and create images.

 ## Be excited!
 Be very excited!